krekiehn/DiffuseVAE/README.md

 This command runs multiple training jobs with different parameter settings as specified in the sweep configuration and reports the best run according to the objective metric.
+When `downstream_eval.enabled` is set to `true` in a dataset configuration, the training script runs a linear probe on the trained VAE and logs the resulting F1 score.
+This value is returned to Optuna and can be used as an objective metric during sweeps.
 ## Inference

 Please refer to the scripts provided in the table corresponding to some inference tasks possible using the code.